oracle/rwloadsim/docs/ERRORLIST.md

 System.
 If you find a way to enable it, please provide a fix as a github merge request.

+### RWL-320 warning: "The previous ORA-%05d error was from calling %s"
+When the $oraerror:showoci directive is in effect, this warning will be output after each ORA- error to show which Oracle Call Interface call was causing the error.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it